akrambzgh/shape-properties-calculator/README.md

 ## _I_: Prepare For The Project

-Hello! in this project I make a web app that calculates different 2D and 3D shapes properties like area and Circumference and the volume and volumetric mass of the shape
+Hello! in this project I make a web app that calculates different 2D and 3D shapes properties like area and Circumference and the volume and density and mass of the shape

 ---